usnistgov/ai-model-reuse/README.md

-# Software: Recommendation system for AI architectures suitable to scientific applications
+# Software: Characterization of AI Model Configurations for Model Reuse

 ##  Statements of purpose and maturity
 The purpose of this work is to increase reusability of trained AI models via establishing